 - Cricothyrotomy kit:

-- " scalpel (#10 blade preferred)
+- " Scalpel (#20 blade preferred)

-- " gum elastic bougie
+- " Gum elastic bougie

-- " 6.0 cuffed tracheostomy tube or ETT
+- " 6.0 Cuffed tracheostomy tube or ETT

-- " 10 mL syringe
+- " 10ml syringe

 - " securement device

-- Place the patient in a supine position with support under the shoulders. - Stabilize the thyroid cartilage with the fingers of your non dominant hand. - 3.
+- 1. Place the patient in a supine position with support under the shoulders. - 2.
+Stabilize the thyroid cartilage with the fingers of your non dominant hand. - 3.
 Palpate the neck in the midline and locate the cricothyroid membrane, a slight depression just below the notch of the thyroid cartilage, between the thyroid cartilage and the 1st tracheal ring. - 4.
 Prepare the area with antiseptic solution. - 5.
 Make a 2-4 cm vertical incision through the skin overlying the cricothyroid membrane.

-- 6. Using a scalpel, puncture the cricothyroid membrane horizontally. - Insert your finger or mosquito hemostats through the incision-use a tracheal hook, if available, to keep the incision open. - 8.
-Slide the gum-elastic bougie through the incision, guiding it inferiorly into the trachea. - Pass the cuffed endotracheal tube or tracheostomy tube over the bougie until the balloon is no longer visible. - 10.
+- 6. Using a scalpel, puncture the cricothyroid membrane horizontally. - 7.
+Insert your finger or mosquito hemostats through the incision, if tracheal hook is available-utilize to keep the incision open. - 8.
+Slide the gum-elastic bougie through the incision, guiding it inferiorly into the trachea. - 9.
+Pass the cuffed endotracheal tube or tracheostomy tube over the bougie until the balloon is no longer visible. - 10.
 Secure in place. - 11.
 Attach the connecting tube to the BVM to ventilate and confirm placement. - 12.
-Confirm placement by visualizing chest rise, checking breath sounds, SpO2, EtCO2, and absence of gastric sounds.
+Confirm placement by visualizing chest rise, checking breath sounds, SPO2, EtCO2, and absence of gastric sounds.